jsmolka/blog/content/posts/progress-report-3/index.md

 ```

 ## Final Words
 That's all for this progress report.
 A Windows build of the latest version can be found on [GitHub](https://github.com/jsmolka/eggvance/releases).
 I used profile-guided optimization to squeeze out the last drop of performance.
 Most games can be played at 10x the normal speed.
-Of course, the current version is not perfect and bug-free, audio is still missing and there are crashes and visual bugs in a few games like DOOM II.
+Of course, the current version is not perfect and bug-free, audio is still missing, and there are crashes and visual bugs in a few games like DOOM II.

 {{<wrap>}}
   {{<image src="img/doom-black-floor.png" caption="DOOM II black floor">}}